migueletto/DoomWasm/README.md

 http://localhost:8000/doom.html?game=hexen
 http://localhost:8000/doom.html?game=strife

-Controls are arrow keys for movement, Control to fire, and ENTER and ESC like stamdard Doom.
+Controls are arrow keys for movement, Control to fire, and ENTER and ESC like standard Doom.
 Like I said, this is a proof of concept.
 The script doom.js has minimal error checking, so things may break easily.
-There are some debug output to the browser console, if you are interested.
+There is some debug output to the browser console, if you are interested.